jellyfish-dev/recording-converter/README.md

-# Jellygrinder
+# Fishjam Grinder

-Utilities for running stress-tests against [the Jellyfish Media Server](https://github.com/jellyfish-dev/jellyfish).
+Utilities for running stress-tests against the [Fishjam Media Server](https://github.com/fishjam-dev/fishjam).

 To use a specific utility for testing a particular area, navigate to the corresponding subdirectory.